jesusalgon/jesusalgon/README.md

 That one was so funny.
 With just **HTML** and **CSS** I had to replicate the Google Search front-end.
 It even works as the original! </br>
 To make it a little more interesting, I decided to use **SASS** and **Bootstrap** for first time.
 They are awesome!
 I even made the web responsive in just a few minutes.

-To see the result, here you have the [web](https://jesusalgon.github.io/CS50-Search) and the code [code](https://github.com/jesusalgon/CS50-Search).
+To see the result, here you have the [web](https://jesusalgon.github.io/CS50-Search) and the [code](https://github.com/jesusalgon/CS50-Search).